Easy Marshmallow Popcorn Balls For Halloween

 Looking for a fun and spooky treat to make with the kiddos this Halloween?
 Well, today I bring you an easy and super cute recipe for Halloween Popcorn Balls!
 Made with popcorn, mini marshmallows, ghoulish candies, and colorful sprinkles, this no bake treat comes together in a snap and the kids will love decorating them!

-These are perfect for a festive treat to give out to friends and family at a Halloween party or for snacking on while watching your favorite scary movie!
+These are perfect for a fun treat to give out to friends and family at a Halloween party or for snacking on while watching your favorite scary movie!

 Makes 16-18 popcorn balls

-- 10 cups of popcorn (homemade popcorn* or store bought is fine)
+- 10 cups of popped popcorn (homemade popcorn* or store bought is fine)

 - 1 teaspoon kosher salt (use for unsalted popcorn)